Assasans/axel/SERVER-SETUP.md

 ## A. Single-domain nginx configuration

-Server URL will be `https://axel.assasans.dev/static/`.
+* Static public URL (and URL for patching) will be `https://axel.assasans.dev/static/`.
+* API public URL will be `https://axel.assasans.dev/api/`.

 Example nginx configuration: